mewa/mewa.github.io/content/posts/2018-12-20-abandon-relations-no-silver-bullet.md

 Most smart people have already agreed that eventual consistence is a good thing and just learn how to deal with it.
 Obviously it would be better to have consistent data at all times but sometimes it's just inevitable.

+But let's try another way.
+You could always evaluate your access patterns and shard your data accordingly.
+This will leave your RDBMS a bit crippled and you will lose some of the flexibility.
+It will bleed into your application.
+To support certain queries and optimize their speed you will probably denormalize some data.
+But the performance -- sweet -- totally worth it!
+But come to think of it, doesn't it sound exactly like the set of things you'd do when employing a NoSQL database[^5]?

 So what should we do?
 Use NoSQL?
 Use SQL?

 In many aspects it has become more of a political matter rather than technical.
 NoSQL vs SQL has become another instance of the endless *vim vs emacs* debate.
 I'm an Emacs user myself but if you're a Vimmer and it *works for you* then why should I bother.
 NoSQL vs SQL is exactly that -- except this time you don't have to pick camps.